linetools/linetools/docs/emline.rst

 :ref:`SpectralLine` Class.
 See that documentation for the base methods.

-EmLine is designed to organize and analyze an absorption line.
+EmLine is designed to organize and analyze an emission line.
 In addition to the attributes defaulted to SpectralLine, this class has: